yagyajksingh-stack/Sample-papers/Sample-Paper-1-LDCE-Driver.md

-# Sample Paper 3 - LDCE Driver / Motor Vehicle Operator Cadre
+# Sample Paper 4 - LDCE Driver / Motor Vehicle Operator Cadre

 ## Questions

-1. The Indian Constitution was adopted on which date?
-   A. 26 January 1950
-   B. 26 November 1949
-   C. 15 August 1947
-   D. 2 October 1950

-2. What does a 'Zebra Crossing' marking indicate?
-   A. Parking area
-   B. Pedestrian crossing
-   C. Bus stop
-   D. Speed breaker

-3. A car travels 150 km in 5 hours.
-What is its average speed?
-   A. 25 km/h
-   B. 30 km/h
-   C. 35 km/h
-   D. 40 km/h

-4. Choose the antonym of "Diligent".
-   A. Hardworking
-   B. Lazy
-   C. Sincere
-   D. Careful

-5. If '253' means 'good sweet mango', '546' means 'mango good fruit', which digit means 'good'?
-   A. 2
-   B. 3
-   C. 5
-   D. 6

-6. What is the recommended action when approaching a school zone?
-   A. Maintain normal speed
-   B. Reduce speed and watch for children
-   C. Honk continuously
-   D. Change lane abruptly

-7. What is 75% of 640?
-   A. 448
-   B. 480
-   C. 512
-   D. 544

-8. The idiom "Burn the midnight oil" means:
-   A. To waste time
-   B. To work late into the night
-   C. To start a fire
-   D. To relax

-9. Driving without a valid licence is punishable under which section?
-   A. Section 3
-   B. Section 181
-   C. Section 177
-   D. Section 130

-10. Complete the series: 3, 9, 27, 81, ?
-    A. 162
-    B. 243
-    C. 324
-    D. 729

-11. Which equipment is mandatory for hazardous goods transport?
-    A. Bright paint
-    B. Hazard placards and trained driver
-    C. Loud horn only
-    D. No special requirement

-12. Choose the synonym of "Genuine".
-    A. Fake
-    B. Authentic
-    C. False
-    D. Artificial

-13. What is the purpose of rear-view mirror?
-    A. Check tyre pressure
-    B. Observe traffic behind the vehicle
-    C. Check fuel level
-    D. Adjust headlights

-14. The 'Land of the Rising Sun' refers to which country?
-    A. China
-    B. Japan
-    C. Korea
-    D. Thailand

-15. What should a driver do when brakes fail while driving?
-    A. Panic and jump out
-    B. Downshift gears and use handbrake gradually
-    C. Accelerate to reach destination faster
-    D. Turn off the engine immediately at high speed

-16. What is the LCM of 14 and 21?
+1. Which Article of the Indian Constitution abolishes untouchability?
+   A. Article 14
+   B. Article 17
+   C. Article 21
+   D. Article 32

+2. What is the recommended first action after an accident causing injury?
+   A. Leave the scene immediately
+   B. Report to the nearest police station
+   C. Ignore if minor
+   D. Drive the victim home without reporting

+3. A shopkeeper buys an article for Rs.
+600 and sells at 10% profit.
+Selling price?
+   A. 640
+   B. 660
+   C. 680
+   D. 700

+4. Choose the synonym of "Candid".
+   A. Frank
+   B. Shy
+   C. Dishonest
+   D. Secretive

+5. If East becomes South, what does West become?
+   A. North
+   B. East
+   C. South
+   D. West

+6. What does a 'No Overtaking' sign generally indicate?
+   A. Straight wide roads
+   B. Blind curves and narrow roads
+   C. Highways only
+   D. Parking lots

+7. What is the average of 5, 9, 13, 17, 21?
+   A. 13
+   B. 15
+   C. 17
+   D. 19

+8. The idiom "Once in a blue moon" means:
+   A. Frequently
+   B. Rarely
+   C. Always
+   D. Never

+9. Driving without insurance is an offence under which Act?
+   A. Indian Penal Code
+   B. Motor Vehicles Act, 1988
+   C. Companies Act
+   D. Contract Act

+10. Complete the series: 2, 6, 12, 20, 30, ?
+    A. 36
+    B. 40
+    C. 42
+    D. 44

+11. Which document is mandatory to carry while driving?
+    A. Driving Licence
+    B. Aadhaar Card
+    C. Voter ID
+    D. Passport

+12. Choose the antonym of "Humble".
+    A. Modest
+    B. Arrogant
+    C. Shy
+    D. Polite

+13. What is the primary purpose of road markings?
+    A. Decoration
+    B. Guide and regulate traffic flow safely
+    C. Increase road temperature
+    D. Indicate fuel stations

+14. 'Kanchenjunga' is located in which state?
+    A. Sikkim
+    B. Assam
+    C. Tripura
+    D. Himachal Pradesh

+15. What should a driver check before starting the vehicle daily?
+    A. Fuel level only
+    B. Brakes, tyres, mirrors, and lights
+    C. Horn only
+    D. Seat position only

+16. Convert: "She writes a letter."
+(Passive voice)
+    A. A letter was written by her.
+    B. A letter is written by her.
+    C. A letter is being written by her.
+    D. A letter has been written by her.

+17. A 'Give Way' sign requires:
+    A. Stop completely
+    B. Yield to traffic on the main road
+    C. Speed up
+    D. Ignore if no traffic seen

+18. LCM of 14 and 21 is:
     A. 21
     B. 42
     C. 56
     D. 294

-17. A 'Stop' sign requires the driver to:
-    A. Slow down only
-    B. Come to a complete halt
-    C. Honk and proceed
-    D. Change lane

-18. Fill in the blank: If it rains, we ___ stay at home.
-    A. will
-    B. would
-    C. shall have
-    D. were

-19. Which sign indicates a hospital zone?
+19. Which sign warns of a school zone ahead?
-    A. Hospital sign with H symbol
+    A. Children crossing sign
-    B. No horn sign
+    B. No parking sign
     C. Speed limit sign
-    D. Petrol pump sign
+    D. One way sign

-20. Two numbers in ratio 4:9 sum to 65.
-Smaller number is:
+20. Two numbers in ratio 2:5 sum to 70.
+Smaller number:
     A. 15
     B. 20
     C. 25
-    D. 45
+    D. 50

-21. Who is regarded as the 'Missile Man of India'?
+21. Who is known as the 'Missile Man of India'?
     A. Vikram Sarabhai
     B. A. P. J. Abdul Kalam
     C. Homi Bhabha
     D. C. V. Raman

-22. What is the validity period of a learner's licence?
+22. Validity period of learner's licence:
     A. 6 months
     B. 1 year
     C. 2 years
     D. 3 years

-23. Excessive horn use in silence zones is:
+23. Excessive horn use near hospitals is:
     A. Encouraged
     B. Prohibited
     C. Allowed at night
-    D. Allowed for emergency vehicles only
+    D. Allowed for emergencies only

-24. Choose the correct spelling.
+24. Choose the correctly spelt word.
-    A. Recieve
+    A. Accomodate
-    B. Receive
+    B. Accommodate
-    C. Receeve
+    C. Acommodate
-    D. Receve
+    D. Accommadate

-25. What is the square root of 256?
+25. Square root of 256 is:
     A. 15
     B. 16
     C. 17
     D. 18

 26. A 'No Parking' sign with red cross means:
-    A. Parking allowed for short time
+    A. Short time parking
-    B. Parking is completely prohibited
+    B. Parking completely prohibited
-    C. Parking allowed at night
+    C. Night parking allowed
-    D. Loading/unloading allowed
+    D. Loading allowed

-27. If today is Monday, what day after 65 days?
+27. If today is Monday, day after 65 days?
     A. Monday
     B. Tuesday
     C. Wednesday
     D. Friday

-28. What is the average of 12, 15, 18, 21, 24?
+28. Average of 12, 15, 18, 21, 24:
     A. 18
     B. 20
     C. 22